Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: TN-DA Example 1: ODMTS Design with Adoptions Problem

+This section evaluates the computational results of the extra-large case study from various viewpoints along with the analyses on the resulting network designs.
+Additional discussions on results such as adoptions, operating cost, travel time, and travel distance can be found in Appendix~\ref{sect:atlanta_real_study_appendix}.

-Table \ref{table:atl_alg_perform} compares the performances of all algorithms.
-The most obvious finding to emerge from the analysis is that the iterative algorithms can outperform the exact algorithm in a reasonable amount of time.
+\paragraph{Algorithmic Performances} Table~\ref{table:atl_alg_perform_extra_large} compares the performances of all algorithms.
+The most obvious finding to emerge from the analysis is that the heuristic algorithms can outperform the exact algorithm in a reasonable amount of time.
 Moreover, after 48 hours, the exact algorithm finds a solution with objective 213828.87, which is only 1.61\% better than the 24-hour running time result.
-Thus, the proposed iterative algorithms can efficiently provide high-quality solutions to the ODMTS-DA problem.
-The only exception is Algorithm \mynameref{alg:arc_s1} with rule \ref{rule:d}, whose greater objective value can be attributed to the strict nature of rule \ref{rule:d}.
+Thus, the proposed iterative algorithms can efficiently provide high-quality solutions to the {\sc ODMTS-DA} problem.
+The only exception is Algorithm \mynameref{alg:arc_s1} with rule~\ref{rule:upper_bound_odmts}, whose greater objective value can be attributed to the strict nature of rule~\ref{rule:upper_bound_odmts}.

-For trip-based iterative algorithms, three step sizes, i.e., 1000, 2000, and 3000, were tested, and the step size associated with the best design objective is reported in Table \ref{table:atl_alg_perform}, which arises under relatively larger step sizes.
-This finding suggests that larger step sizes might still provide preferable solutions while guaranteeing a decrease in the number of iterations.
-The table also shows that Algorithm \mynameref{alg:m_GRRE} achieves the second fastest termination among all iterative algorithms, although it fails to discover a better solution compared to the other approaches.
-These observations are consistent with the expectations explained in Section \ref{subsubsect:m_GRRE}, and they are likely to be related to the rejecting set $R$ of Algorithm \mynameref{alg:m_GRRE}.
-The set $R$ is designed to speed up the design searching processes, yet it leads the algorithm to overlook multiple intermediate ODMTS designs.
-Additionally, when the multi-threading techniques for sub-problems in ODMTS-DFD are allowed, with 18 threads and a 3000 step size, Algorithm \mynameref{alg:m_GRRE} can terminate in 1.32 hours.
+The table also shows that Algorithms~\mynameref{alg:rho_GRAD}~and~\mynameref{alg:eta_GRRE} achieve the second and third fastest termination among all iterative algorithms, although they fail to discover a better solution compared to the other approaches.
+These performances are likely to be related to the adoption set $C$ of Algorithm~\mynameref{alg:rho_GRAD} and the rejecting set $R$ of Algorithm~\mynameref{alg:eta_GRRE}.
+These sets are designed to speed up the design searching processes, yet it leads the algorithm to overlook multiple intermediate ODMTS designs.
+Note that multi-threading is disabled for this instance in order to produce a fair comparison on all algorithms.
+However, when the multi-threading techniques for subproblems in {\sc ODMTS-DFD} are allowed, the heuristics can be massively sped up.
+For instance, with 18 threads and a step size of 3000, Algorithm~\mynameref{alg:eta_GRRE} can terminate in 0.24 hours.
+On the other hand, the combined trip-based iterative algorithm can indeed explore more ODMTS designs and provide a lower objective: algorithm~\mynameref{alg:rho_GAGR} reports a better objective than Algorithm~\mynameref{alg:eta_GRRE}.
+However, it does not outperform Algorithm~\mynameref{alg:rho_GRAD}.
+A possible explanation for this result can be the choices of step sizes.